 Completion is due on the disposal of our £450,000 flat in Newhaven next Thursday.
 The freeholder has quoted £360 for Certificate of Compliance, building insurance schedule and 3 years service charge statements.
 Is it legal for a freeholder to charge such fees for a flat conveyance in Newhaven?

 Newhaven conveyancing on leasehold maisonettes ordinarily necessitates administration charges raised by landlords agents :

 Where consent is required before sale in Newhaven

 Deeds of covenant upon sale

 Registering of the assignment of the change of lessee after a sale

-I acquired a 1 bedroom flat in Newhaven, conveyancing having been completed February 2012.
+I acquired a basement flat in Newhaven, conveyancing formalities finalised half a dozen years ago.
 How much will my lease extension cost?
-Comparable properties in Newhaven with over 90 years remaining are worth £206,000.
-The ground rent is £45 charged once a year.
-The lease expires on 21st October 2086
+Equivalent flats in Newhaven with over 90 years remaining are worth £185,000.
+The average or mid-range amount of ground rent is £65 levied per year.
+The lease finishes on 21st October 2082

-With only 66 years left to run we estimate the premium for your lease extension to be between £11,400 and £13,200 plus professional fees.
+With only 60 years remaining on your lease we estimate the premium for your lease extension to span between £20,000 and £23,000 plus professional fees.

-The figure above a general guide to costs for extending a lease, but we are not able to provide the actual costs without more detailed due diligence.
-You should not use this information in a Notice of Claim or as an informal offer.
-There may be other issues that need to be considered and clearly you should be as accurate as possible in your negotiations.
-You should not move forward based on this information before getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
+Do not use this information in a Notice of Claim or as an informal offer.
+There are no doubt other concerns that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Neither should you move forward based on this information before seeking the advice of a professional.